 The recoverable amount is usually determined by the value in use.
-For the value in use, the Group estimates the discounted present value of future cash flows generated from the use of the asset and the discounted present value of future cash flows generated by its final disposal.
+Factors for estimating the value in use include future cash flows generated from the use of the asset, future cash flows generated by its final disposal, and discount rates.